-Woodard & Curran is an integrated engineering, science, and operations company that has helped 85% of California's population complete their IRWM planning efforts.
-The firm has provided overall program leadership for the San Diego IRWM region since 2007, in addition to programmatic support to the region by preparing eight regional grant applications and managing the RWMG, Regional Advisory Committee, and Tri-County FACC.
+Woodard & Curran is an integrated engineering, science, and operations company that has supported IRWM Regions that represent 85% of California's population in their IRWM planning efforts.
+The firm has provided overall program leadership for the San Diego IRWM Region since 2007, in addition to programmatic support to the Region by preparing eight regional grant applications and managing the RWMG, Regional Advisory Committee, and Tri-County FACC.
 Additionally, Woodard & Curran has worked with the Upper Santa Margarita IRWM Region as program manager since 2012, providing support for the 2014 IRWM Plan update and four regional grant applications.